 It's comforting when our lives and routines feel the same, so it's natural to feel worried if things change.

-Here are some practical and emotional survival tips for dealing with a tough economy:
+Here are some practical and emotional survival tips for dealing with money troubles:

 Being creative helps you feel good about yourself at times when life isn't going as you planned.
 And coming up with free ways to have fun gives your creativity a chance to shine.